SquareSR/Testing-Red-Classic/README.md

 - Buy   3 X Special  	(do NOT buy guard spec, must be x-special)
 - Buy   8 X Speed

- Then take the elevator to the first floor.
+Take the elevator to the first floor.

 Bike west to the Cut bush before the Snorlax, and continue heading west to get HM02 from the girl in the house above Cycling Road.

 After exiting the house, open the menu and do the following:

-Warning: we will be teaching ice beam in this menu to Nidoking do NOT teach it to Squirtle.
+> Warning: we will be teaching ice beam in this menu to Nidoking do NOT teach it to Squirtle.

 FLY MENU (open menu outside of fly house)
-Swap slot 2 S.S.
+- Swap slot 2 S.S.
 Ticket, down with X Accuracy
-Down 3 teach HM02 Fly to bird
+- Down 3 teach HM02 Fly to bird
-Up 4 teach TM13 ice beam to Nidoking over slot 4 Bubblebeam Fly to Celadon. and then bike to the Game Corner.
+- Up 4 teach TM13 ice beam to Nidoking over slot 4 Bubblebeam
+- Fly to Celadon. and then bike to the Game Corner.

-NOTE: From this point on you have 2 revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, revive, let the swapped pokemon die and ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
+> NOTE: From this point on you have 2 revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, revive, let the swapped pokemon die and ANY X ITEMS THAT WERE USED IN THE FIGHT NEED TO BE REUSED ON THE REVIVED NIDO.
 This route has extras so you shouldn't run out of x items, and there will still be some saving since some deaths with revives are still really slow to come back from if at all.

-Game Corner Movement Maps

-ROCKET HIDEOUT
+## HIDEOUT SPLIT

 - Talk to the Grunt standing in front of the poster at the back of the Game Corner

 POSTER GRUNT
-Raticate: 	Thrash x1-2
+- Raticate: 	Thrash x1-2
-Zubat: 		Thrash
+- Zubat: 	Thrash

 - Press the switch behind the poster and take the stairs to the right.
 - Take the stairs to the right.